Tweedy Bird Loc

 Richard Johnson, better known by his stage name Tweedy Bird Loc, was an American rapper.
-Johnson and producer Ronnie M. Phillips organized the hip hop project Bloods & Crips, a collaboration between members of the California-based Bloods and Crips street gangs.
-Johnson was a Crip himself, affiliated with the Kelly Park Compton set.
+Johnson and producer Ronnie M. Phillips organized the hip-hop project Bloods & Crips, a collaboration between members of the California-based Bloods and Crips street gangs.
+Johnson was himself affiliated with the Kelly Park Compton Crips.

+Early life

+Richard Johnson went to Manuel Dominguez High School and was childhood friends with Eazy-E and MC Ren before he had rap rivalries with them.